-MPM 521 - Project Planning, Integration, and Scope Management techniques are equally applicable to outsourced or subcontracted projects.
+MPM 521 - Project Planning, Integration, and Scope Management

+This course studies the techniques for planning, integrating and controlling the scope of multiple projects run within the same organization.
+Those projects could be commissioned within the organization and implemented with the resources of the organization.
+The concepts and techniques are equally applicable to outsourced or subcontracted projects.
 Integration management is an element of project management that coordinates all aspects of a project.
 Project integration, when properly performed, ensures that all processes in a project run smoothly.
 Integration management will produce a series of deliverables.
 These deliverables include the project charter, project plan, and preliminary project scope statement.